google/open-location-code/Documentation/Reference/App_Developers.md

 ## Ensuring the locality is near enough

 After reverse geocoding the location and extracting the locality name, you should make a call to a geocoding service to get the location of the locality.
-This is likely to be its center, not the position of the plus code, and could be some distance away.
+This is likely to be its center, not the position of the Plus Code, and could be some distance away.

 You want it to be as close as possible, because other geocoding services are likely to position it slightly differently.
-If it is very close to half a degree away, another geocoding service could result in the plus code being decoded to a different location.
+If it is very close to half a degree away, another geocoding service could result in the Plus Code being decoded to a different location.

 Typically you should aim for a locality within a quarter of a degree - this is approximately 25km away (at the equator) so still quite a large range.

 If the locality is near enough, you should display the local code and locality together.
 The `shorten()` method in the OLC library may remove 2, 4, 6 or even 8 characters, depending on how close the reference location is.
-Although all of these are valid, we recommend only removing the first 4 characters, so that plus codes have a consistent appearance.
+Although all of these are valid, we recommend only removing the first 4 characters, so that Plus Codes have a consistent appearance.

 # Summary

-Supporting plus codes in search use cases should not be a complex exercise.
+Supporting Plus Codes in search use cases should not be a complex exercise.